andrewchambers/hermes/doc/quick-start/quick-start.md

 ### A note about funny package paths

 Hermes packages are installed into a path based on it's cryptographic hash.
-In practice this simply means we can install many variations of the same package and not have to worry about conflicts ever.
+In practice this simply means we can install many variations of the same package and not have to worry about them conflicting and breakign each other.

 ## Uninstalling packages